-506.3.10 Grease duct enclosures.
-A grease duct serving a Type I hood that penetrates a ceiling, wall or floor shall be enclosed from the point of penetration to the outlet terminal.
+[W] 506.3.11 Grease duct enclosures.
+A grease duct serving a Type I hood that penetrates a ceiling, wall, floor or any concealed spaces shall be enclosed from the point of penetration to the outlet terminal.
 A duct shall penetrate exterior walls only at locations where unprotected openings are permitted by the International Building Code.
 The duct enclosure shall serve a single grease duct and shall not contain other ducts, piping or wiring systems.
 Duct enclosures shall be either field-applied or factory-built.
-Duct enclosures shall have a fire-resistance rating not less than that of the floor assembly penetrated, but need not exceed 2 hours.
+Duct enclosures shall have a fire-resistance rating of not less than that of the assembly penetrated.
+The duct enclosure need not exceed 2 hours but shall be ((and)) not less than 1 hour.
 Duct enclosures shall be as prescribed by Section 506.3.10.1, 506.3.10.2 or 506.3.10.3.

-506.3.10.1 Shaft enclosure.
+506.3.11.1 Shaft enclosure.
 Commercial kitchen grease ducts constructed in accordance with Section 506.3.1 shall be permitted to be enclosed in accordance with the International Building Code requirements for shaft construction.
 Such grease duct systems and exhaust equipment shall have a clearance to combustible construction of not less than 18 inches (457 mm), and shall have a clearance to noncombustible construction and gypsum wallboard attached to noncombustible structures of not less than 6 inches (76 mm).
-Duct enclosures shall be sealed around the duct at the point of penetration and vented to the outside of the building through the use of weatherprotected openings.
+Duct enclosures shall be sealed around the duct at the point of penetration and vented to the outside of the building through the use of weather-protected openings.